Viasat/halite/doc/how-to/constrain-instances.md

-## Defining Constraints on Instance Values
+## Defining constraints on instance values

 How to constrain the possible values for instance fields